Stelios Parliaros is Greece’s leading celebrity pastry chef and internationally acclaimed 'wizard of pastry.'

 - Follow by folding in the flour and pistachio powder.
-We spread the powdered pistachio mix all over the sheet and cover with the rest of the filo sheets after having them buttered one by one as well.
+We spread the powdered pistachio mix all over the sheet and cover it with the rest of the filo sheets after having them buttered one by one as well.

 - We put the pan on the fridge to cool off so that we can easily cut it.
 We cut into square shapes all the way to the bottom of the pan.
-We bake in preheated oven, no air, to 150 degrees C for 1 ½ to 2 hours.
-Remove baklava from oven and spoon hot syrup over it.
+We bake in the preheated oven, no air, to 150 degrees C for 1 ½ to 2 hours.
+Remove baklava from the oven and spoon the hot syrup over it.

 For syrup →

 - Boil sugar, water and glucose for 3 minutes (from the point where it starts to boil).

 - 530g x sunflower oil

 - 1 x teaspoon x baking soda

 - 1/6 x teaspoon clove